-Careful planning and design of a multi-modal transportation network takes into account pedestrians and bicyclists as well as automobiles and transit.
-The Plan includes transportation and parking policies to consider when making decisions about development opportunities or capital projects.
+Careful planning and design of a multi-modal transportation network takes into account bicyclists and pedestrians and bicyclists as well as automobiles and transit.
+An evaluation of the transportation system is needed to determine the best use of the system to strengthen the connectivity and mobility of the users.
+The future land use Plan includes transportation and parking policies to consider when making decisions about development opportunities or capital projects.
 The Plan also encourages active living by design, and supports an attractive walkable environment within the community in an effort to promote livability, quality-of-life, a stronger sense of place and healthy lifestyles.